 digital probe thermometer - get one that has a digital readout where you plug in the thermometer which is attached to a cord (like

-).
+this).
 That way, when you're cooking something in the oven, you don't have to open the door to see how close it is to being done.
 Plus, it has an alarm that will go off when the thermometer reads a

 certain temperature.